 Coconut-Cannabis Alchemy~ Apartment Style!

 Place the parchment pouch inside a ceramic or glass baking dish with a lid (or foil in a pinch).
+Roast for 30 minutes.

 In the meantime, melt 1/2 cup Coconut oil in a mason jar.